Keeping DX Delivery Powered Up With Last Mile Logistics EV Charging

 In this blog: What are the key differences? | The cost of ownership | Why you should consider an EV as a company car

-*Updated in January 2023.
+*Updated in August 2024.

 EVs are well known for running smoothly and silently.
 As they use an electric engine instead of an exhaust system, they naturally operate with less noise pollution, whilst also having a smoother acceleration and deceleration.
+Fewer moving parts in the motor for an EV vs an ICE car also make them smoother to use, with less vibration throughout the range.

 That being said, EVs do still require some maintenance.
 Brakes, tyres, and other consumables should be inspected periodically, in line with the manufacturer’s instructions.
 These inspection schedules tend to occur less frequently than combustion engine vehicles as EVs are lighter on tyres and brakes because of regenerative braking.